Architectural Studies (BAS)

 • 3rd year – Montreal

-• 4th year – Detroit and Chicago
+• 4th year – Chicago

 For students who desire to expand their horizons and travel to other distant locations and experience different cultures and ways of approaching architecture, the McEwen School of Architecture also offers optional summer courses.
 For example, students can register to travel to Germany to take part in historical architecture renovation and revitalization or to Norway to take part in a design-build competition during the Bergen International Wood Festival.